scenarex/scenarex.ca/_posts/en/2018-03-09-financial-support-from-science-ministry.md

 lang: en
 ---

-# Scenarex gets financial support from the Ministry of “Économie, Science et Innovation”

 Scenarex gets financial support from the Ministry of “Économie, Science et Innovation” of the Quebec government!

 Through the program “Premier Brevet”, we will receive financial assistance in the form of a non-refundable contribution to our actual patent expenditures up to a maximum of $25,000.